dustinlyons/nixos-config/README.md

 [ -f /etc/nix/nix.conf ] && sudo mv /etc/nix/nix.conf /etc/nix/nix.conf.before-nix-darwin
 ```

+> [!NOTE]
-If you're using a git repository, only files in the working tree will be copied to the [Nix Store](https://zero-to-nix.com/concepts/nix-store).
+> If you're using a git repository, only files in the working tree will be copied to the [Nix Store](https://zero-to-nix.com/concepts/nix-store).

-So run `git add .` if you're adding files or have changes.
+> You must run `git add .` first.

 Then, if you want to ensure the build works before deploying the configuration, run:
 ```sh